illinois-ceesd/logpyle/doc/analysis.rst

 ================
 ``runalyzer-gather`` takes in sqlite files from :mod:`logpyle` and combines them all into a single sqlite summary file readable by ``runalyzer``.

+This serves as a great method of combining distributed-memory runs together for storage and analysis without needing to keep track of many non-centralized files.
+Additionally, preserving all run data in a single file is greatly beneficial to any version control system.

 Running the script
 ------------------